 Updated on by Hayley Brown

-Just like any industry there are types and leaders that dominate the market.
+Just like in any industry, there are types and leaders that dominate the market.
 Before joining Cyclr I was unaware of the scale of the SaaS or cloud infrastructure industry.
-I’d previously worked with two different Software as a Service applications.
-Salesforce a horizontal model, and Class Systems a vertical model.
-Both competing in a crowded market, but who is leading?
+I’d previously worked with two different Software as a Service application.
+Salesforce is a horizontal model, and Class Systems is a vertical model.
+Both compete in a crowded market, but who is leading?

 We explore the types and categories of SaaS applications on the market.
 It may help to determine which application is appropriate for your business software solutions.

 SaaS is defined as a cloud-based subscription service, which makes software easily accessible over the internet.
 It removes the need to download software onto your computer, and thus is able to provide regular updates and support.

 The SaaS industry has been steadily growing over the past 10 years.
 The market size in 2020 doubled that of 2014 to 157 billion U.S. dollars.
 Leaders in the industry include Salesforce, Microsoft and IBM who have the largest market share in the global SaaS market.